-Although daring at the time, today Last Tango in Paris holds up as classic Paris movie.
-The film follows a lonely man played by Marlon Brando who explores sex without love with young Maria Schnieder.
+Daring at the time, today Last Tango in Paris still holds up as classic Paris movie.
+The film follows a lonely man, played by Marlon Brando, who explores sex without love with young Maria Schnieder.
 Shot on location in Paris.

 This quirky Paris film follows a Franco-American couple returning from Venice to New York, stopping for a two day visit to her hometown.
 Troubles ensue when Jack (Adam Goldberg) is confronted with her unusual parents and French culture shock.
 See it for many Paris neighborhood scenes.

 • Starring Julie Delpy and Adam Goldberg